ronnieholm/Backend-web-programming-course-spring-2015/CalendarWareRecurrenceExpander/README.md

 the lists of dates which the frontend expects to get back from the web service.
 To put the web service's role in perspective, with these dates in hand, the frontend clones the recurrence appointment, excluding the recurrence part.
-In its places goes the specific start and end date information, in effect turning the recurring appointment into a series of single, non-recurring appointments to be added to the calendar by the frontend.
+In its place goes the specific start and end date information, in effect turning the recurring appointment into a series of single, non-recurring appointments to be added to the calendar by the frontend.